Cracked-oss/Loader-x86/README.md

 1. Build the project following the steps above
 2. Run the compiled executable
-3. Follow the on-screen instructions to load your desired DLL
+3. Follow the on-screen instructions to load your desired

 ## ⚠️ Important Notes